 Plumbing Services: How to Choose a Plumber

-by Guest on Apr 9, 2019
+by Guest Post on Apr 9, 2019

-Ask to See A License
+Ask to See a License

-When you request a plumber, if you have any suspicion regarding the person that knocks at your door, you shouldn’t hesitate to ask to see a licence.
-Plumbing is not a hobby (unless you decide to work on your own pipes at your own peril) and you’re paying good money for the service, so feel free to ask confirmation that the person who’s about to undertake some serious work in your home has received a proper training.
+When you request a plumber, if you have any suspicion regarding the person that knocks at your door, you shouldn’t hesitate to ask to see a license.
+Plumbing is not a hobby (unless you decide to work on your pipes at your peril) and you’re paying good money for the service, so feel free to ask for confirmation that the person who’s about to undertake some serious work in your home has received proper training.
 More often than not, a legit plumber will be proud to display his credentials and let his clients know that he’s fully licensed, bonded, and insured.

-Demand Professionalism From Your Plumber
+Demand Professionalism from Your Plumber

 Another thing to look at is the general presentation of the person coming at your door: we shouldn’t judge a book by its cover, true, but at some point… A serious company should provide its employees with uniforms - or at least nametags - and standard gears or toolboxes.
 Another sign of professionalism is respecting your clients’ time.
 Anyone can be stuck in traffic and show up ten or fifteen minutes late because of it, but unless there are some serious attenuating circumstances, you should send a plumber that arrives forty-five minutes or an hour late back where he came from.
-In other words, if the plumber at your door looks like a friendly neighbour willing to give you a hand and came in pretty much at at time that’s convenient to him, you should be extra cautious: be weary of a company or a tradesman that doesn’t even care about looking professional.
+In other words, if the plumber at your door looks like a friendly neighbor willing to give you a hand and came in pretty much at a time that’s convenient to him, you should be extra cautious: be weary of a company or a tradesman that doesn’t even care about looking professional.

 Request An Accurate Estimate Beforehand

-This is the part where you really have to stand your ground.
+This is the part where you have to stand your ground.
 It should be no trouble for a legit plumber to give you a fairly accurate estimate of the repair costs.
 Don’t let yourself be bullied or taken advantage of: he must answer.
 The price depends on the parts that will need to be changed and the time that the procedure will take.
-The first element is a data that require no guesswork, and the second should be easy to estimate with a fair margin of error.
-If it’s too hard for your plumber to tell - even after taking a good look at the issue - send him on his way: you’re dealing with a crook.
+The first element is data that requires no guesswork, and the second should be easy to estimate with a fair margin of error.
+If it’s too hard for your plumber to tell - even after taking a good look at the issue - send them on his way: you’re dealing with a crook.